thecartercenter/nemo/docs/development-setup.md

   - The Rails Gem that talks to Sphinx is called Thinking Sphinx.
   - The [Thinking Sphinx site](http://pat.github.io/thinking-sphinx/) is a good place to go for troubleshooting and documentation.

+1. **ImageMagick 6.7+**
+  - ImageMagick is used to resize uploaded images.
+  - It should be available through any of the package managers listed above.
+If not it can be built from source.

 1. **PhantomJS 1.9+**
   - PhantomJS is a headless browser that allows testing JavaScript.
   - It should be available through any of the package managers listed above.
 If not it can be built from source.